-1OnePlus History – Launch of ‘OnePlus One’ in India
+1. Launch of ‘OnePlus One’ in India

-I remember it was in 2014 when my colleague Nidish had spoken to me about this Chinese brand which was offering premium-end smartphones for a cheaper price.
-Well, it didn’t make sense until I saw what the phone and its features.
+I remember it was in 2014 when my colleague Nidish had spoken to me about this Chinese brand, which was offering premium-end smartphones for a lower price.
+Well, it didn’t make sense until I saw the phone and its features.
 It’s indeed the OnePlus One!
 Sooner everyone in India was talking about it, and I do remember it was the same time when Xiaomi entered into the Indian market.
 Even though Xiaomi launched the Mi4 and Mi3 in India, everyone’s eyes were on the OnePlus One because of the flagship specifications.

 The Invites System

-Invites were actually given a huge advantage to the OnePlus as it gave enough buzz amongst the audience and made them purchase invites too.
-Everywhere bloggers were giving away the invites which made them gain so many followers instantly.
+Invites were given a huge advantage to the OnePlus as it provided enough buzz amongst the audience and made them purchase invites too.
+Everywhere bloggers were giving away the invites, which made them gain so many followers instantly.

 Success Started with OnePlus One Itself!

-Looking at the popularity, OnePlus even made a couple of sales invite-free and ran some open sales and it alone speaks a lot about their success.
-One other major aspect which I feel attributed to the OnePlus prime success was its Cyanogen OS but it had a short life.
+Looking at the popularity, OnePlus even made a couple of sales invite-free and ran some open sales, and it alone speaks a lot about their success.
+One other major aspect which I feel attributed to the OnePlus prime success was its Cyanogen OS, but it had a short life.

-2The OnePlus Two – The First Fall!
+2. The OnePlus Two – The First Fall!

-OnePlus X – Added Fuel to the Fall!
+3. OnePlus X – Added Fuel to the Fall!

-Maybe for the first time, OnePlus had also offered a limited Ceramic edition which was sold for a price of Rs.
+Maybe for the first time, OnePlus had also offered a limited Ceramic edition, which sold for a price of Rs.
 22,999.
 The difference you find in OnePlus X to the OnePlus 2 is a smaller size, AMOLED display, and a-year-old flagship chipset [Snapdragon 801].
 Also, both OnePlus 2 and OnePlus X had started using Oxygen OS rather than CyanogenMod.
 I don’t consider it to be a flop, but it was a little pricey compared to the phones offered by Xiaomi at that time.

 Anyway, 2015 wasn’t a great year for OnePlus in India, but they got heads up in the form of community building.